 Josh was elected to serve a 4-year term as Alexander County Commissioner on November 4, 2014.

 Ryan Mayberry lives in the Bethlehem community with his wife Tracy and two children; Caroline and Connor.
 He is the owner of a Construction and Development Company that acquires, develops, and builds residential real estate.
 Mr. Mayberry graduated from Alexander Central High School and Appalachian State University.
 He attends First Baptist Church, is a NC Licensed General Contractor and a NC Real Estate Broker and is a member of the Hickory-Catawba Valley Homebuilders Association, the NC Homebuilders Association, and the National Association of Homebuilders.
 He has served on the Board of Directors of the NC Homebuilders Association and the Hickory-Catawba Valley Homebuilders Association and was the 2013 President of the Hickory-Catawba Valley Homebuilders Association.

 Mr. Mayberry was first elected to the Alexander County Board of Commissioners in 2008 and was re-elected in 2012.
-He will hold the position of Chairman for 2016.

 Ronnie Reese and his wife Vilas reside in the Wittenburg Community.
 They have 3 children, son Matthew and wife Ashley, daughters Marissa and husband Mark Austin, and Mikayla and husband Dustin Wilson.
 Grandchildren include McCray, Makenna, and MaKensley Austin, Victoria Reese, and Rhett Wilson.